Data Collection Methods

 - Assets: Looks at communication (phone/radio), transportation (vehicle/motorbike/bicycle) and business (livestock/land) assets owned by households.

 We also measure business development, household income, profit generated and household expenses to see how increased incomes are leading to strategic investments across the 4 domains of the MPI.
-We recently completed a 6-month financial diaries project and will publish a full report before the end of the year.
+We recently completed a 6-month financial diaries project.
+The link to read the report is below:

 Below is the link for viewing Mavuno’s historical programmatic data.
 The link has 3 pages: